Schedule and Location

 4. For Non-Ambulatory events, an athlete must physically roll the ball or with the use of a ramp, as long as no one else or the chair itself helps project the ball down the lane.
 The athlete must be the one who impacts the energy needed for the ball to move down the lane.

-Registration for the 2019 Florida Senior Games presented by Humana is closed.
+Registration for the 2020 Florida Senior Games is forthcoming.

 (850) 577-7201 or firstname.lastname@example.org